patroldo/my-simple-hyprland-config/README.md

 # About
-The whole setup was based on this hyprland config - https://github.com/gaurav210233/simple-hyprland
+The whole setup was based on this hyprland config - [Simple Hyprland](https://github.com/gaurav210233/simple-hyprland)

 The idea was to provide as simple as possible hyprland config with as fewer tools as possible.
 Still it should be as pretty as possible and provide basic decent functionality.
 It covers all of my use-cases quite good and as i'm using it on daily basis(laptop and desktop) - so most probably going to keep it updated.